PowerClerk Support Center

 4. Define Fixed Maximum Incentive Amount:

-This option lets you set an overall incentive limit:
+This option lets you cap the incentive at a fixed amount:

 Define Fixed Maximum Incentive Amount